saltastroops/web-manager-2021/docs/development.md

 ```

 !!! note
     In particular the pre-commit hook is *not* effective, as it formats *all* files, not just the committed ones.
-This may mean that after the commit you have new changes to commit...
+Also, it does not commit any reformatted code; so after the commit you may have new changes to commit...

 ## End-to-end tests

-The end-to-end tests require the server, but the Makefile commands for running the tests (`cypress` and `end2end`) do not launch.
+The end-to-end tests require the server to run, but the Makefile commands for running the tests (`cypress` and `end2end`) do not launch it.
 So you have to start the server yourself.
 The server must be listening on port 8001.

-Due to their need to connect to a (somewhat) real database, no end-to-end tests are run by tox if run as part of a GitHub Actions workflow.
-They are, however, executed if you run tox on your own machine.
+Due to their need to connect to a (somewhat) real database, no end-to-end tests are run by tox if executed as part of a GitHub Actions workflow.
+They are, however, run if you execute tox on your own machine.

 ## Documentation